 South Bend is a larger medium-sized city located in the state of Indiana.
 With a population of 101,516 people and 47 constituent neighborhoods, South Bend is the fourth largest community in Indiana.

-South Bend is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, South Bend is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, South Bend is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in South Bend who work in office and administrative support (14.19%), sales jobs (10.11%), and food service (8.06%).

 The citizens of South Bend are slightly better educated than the national average of 21.84% for all cities and towns, with 23.76% of adults in South Bend having a bachelor's degree or advanced degree.